groue/GRMustache/README.md

 	}
 	@end

-This mix of data and rendering code is a debatable pattern.
+This mix of data and rendering code in a single class is a debatable pattern.
 You can compare this to the NSString(UIStringDrawing) and NSString(AppKitAdditions) categories.

 Anyway, the rendering can now be done with: